 Protects against UV damage.
 Does not take a lot of product to work well.
 Very effective on chemically treated or colored hair.
-Works for both straight and wavy hair types.
+Works for most hair types.

 Has a bit of a strong perfume for some people.
 The conditioner that goes with this shampoo doesn't rate well.